GuilhermeViveiros/GuilhermeViveiros/README.md

 <br />

 - Currently working at dotmoovs;
-- SOTA & Enginnering - way to go
+- SOTA & Engineering - way to go

 <!--